mrtinsvitor/rapid-mobile/README.md

-# Mobile Ap for an Academical Event Scheduler
+# Mobile App for an Academical Event Scheduler

 This is an undergraduate end of course project for academical event.
 This repository contains the React Native mobile application that is integrated with a [Node.Js Rest API](https://github.com/mrtins/rapid-api) and Web [Application](https://github.com/mrtins/rapid-web) for presence confirmation of academical events.